-After the loan is closed, Participating Lenders should use the most current version of the Post-Closing Compliance Checklist to package and submit loan files for review.
+After the loan is closed, Participating Lenders should use the most current version of the Post-Closing Document Checklist to package and submit loan files for review.
 Post-closing packages must be submitted within 10 business days of closing.
-If a pre-closing review was not completed by NIFA, all documents listed on the Pre-Closing Compliance Checklist must be included with the post-closing package.
+If a pre-closing review was not completed by NIFA, all documents listed on the Pre-Closing Document Checklist must be included with the post-closing package.

 All outstanding conditions are posted in the Loan Status section.
 Once all conditions are cleared, LOL will automatically generate a final Commitment Letter that is available in the PDF section.

-All closed loan files must be delivered to NIFA's master servicer, U.S. Bank, within 10 calendar days of closing.
+All closed loan files should be delivered to NIFA's master servicer, U.S. Bank, as soon as possible.
 All files are delivered electronically using a system called DocVelocity.
-Delays in delivering closed loans could result in a lower service release premium paid to the Participating Lender.
+Delays in delivering closed loans will result in a lower SRP paid to the Participating Lender.
 Please refer to U.S. Bank's website or NIFA's lender manual for more information.

 All closed loans are reviewed by U.S. Bank for compliance with agency guidelines, secondary market guidelines and regulatory guidelines.
 U.S. Bank does not review files for NIFA program eligibility; NIFA performs that review.